Your Shopping Bag is Empty

 While we will be spending most of our holiday and time off in Ireland this summer it’s an amazing opportunity to explore our incredible coasts - travel restrictions permitting.
 Whether you want to ride the waves or take a blissful walk on a golden strand we have rounded up Ireland’s purest shores.
 The Blue Flag beach is an internationally recognised eco-label awarded to beaches ensuring it meets a rigorous set of high standards for water quality and safety.
 We have picked out our top 5 favourites from every corner of Ireland, and highlight some of insider tips on how to keep our beaches clean (even during these strange times) courtesy of Clean Coasts…

 SUNBATHE IN THE COVE

 Lauded as one of the most beautiful beaches in Ireland Barley Cove in West Cork is a pristine and peaceful beach located at the end of Mizen Head.
 The clear blue waves of the Atlantic Ocean bounce up and down on the sand.
 The beach is south facing and is the perfect place to sunbathe and swim, bring a wind-breaker to take the edge off the south-westerly breeze.

 Insider Tip: Do a 2 minute beach clean

 One of the biggest parts of conservation is raising awareness.
 Help educate others by teaching your family and your children how to clean up after visiting a beach, do a 2 minute beach clean by picking up all litter and leaving no trace.
-While this might seem pretty insignificant, every time you pick up a piece of plastic and remove it from the environment it is no longer a danger to the animals that live there.
+Clean Coasts have postponed planned activities during this time (except online events) but offer the following advice on beach cleans: